 The Right Luggage

-The Right Clothing
+Pack The Right Clothing

-The first rule of packing for a long vacation states: leave anything you won’t wear at least two to three times in a month (except clothing for special occasions).
+The first rule of packing for long vacation states: leave anything you won’t wear at least two to three times a month (except clothing for special occasions).
 Here’s an outline of what to bring on a month-long vacation:

 Minimize your daily essentials, including tech essentials, beauty and skincare basics, and useful accessories.
 Some valuable accessories will be:

 Is a Month Long Vacation Too Long?